zooxo/raxboy/README.md

   ____________________

     115    Number of commands
-    4x6    Size of a spreadsheet (4 columns, r rows) ...
+    4x6    Size of a spreadsheet (4 columns, 6 rows) ...
 24 cells
     7      Digits to represent a number or text
     10     Average number of commands/characters per cell (in bytes) 4      Slots to store spreadsheets to EEPROM